 When your customers are afraid they might miss out on a great offer or sale, they act quickly to grab the deal.

-The fun thing about such subject lines is that they’re an excellent opportunity to use emojis such as the timer, clock, or hourglass.
+The fun thing about such subject lines is that they’re an excellent opportunity to use a wide range of emojis such as the timer, clock, or hourglass.
 Here’s what we mean:

 - Only 4 seats left on this flight ✈️